 5. SELECTION OF FINALISTS:

-5.2 The organisers will contact the Selected Participants via e-mail by 11 September 2017.
-Should the selected participant not be contactable by the organisers after three attempts and by 12h00 WAT on 13 September 2017, The Selected Participants shall forfeit the program and the organisers will be entitled to select a different Participant on the same conditions, except that the organisers will make only one attempt to contact each further name selected until Selected Participants are confirmed.
+5.2 The organisers will contact the Selected Participants via e-mail by 20 September 2018.
+Should the selected participant not be contactable by the organisers after three attempts and by 12h00 WAT on 22 September 2018, the Selected Participants shall forfeit the program and the organisers will be entitled to select a different Selected Participant on the same conditions, except that the organisers will make only one attempt to contact each further name selected until Selected Participants are confirmed.

-5.4 All decisions of the Organisers regarding the Programme are final and binding on all Participants and selection of all Winners is within the sole discretion of the Sponsor
+5.4 All decisions of the Organisers regarding the Program are final and binding on all Participants and selection of all Winners is within the sole discretion of the Sponsor

-5.5 If selected, Participants are required to participate and fully attend every part of the programme, this includes but is not limited to; the week long boot camp in Johannesburg, weekly check-in calls, bi-weekly mentorship calls, completion of tasks given by the Organisers, final pitch week and Demo Day in Johannesburg.
+5.5 If selected, Participants are required to participate and fully attend every part of the program, this includes but is not limited to; the week long boot camp in Johannesburg, weekly check-in calls, bi-weekly mentorship calls, completion of tasks given by the Organisers, final pitch week and Demo Day.